lab-antwerp-1/home/snippets/javascript/replace-with-alphabet-position-snippet.md

-# A function which replaces letters with its alphabet position.
+# A function which replaces letters with its alphabet position

 ```js
 /**